yarnpkg/website/_posts/2016-11-24-offline-mirror.md

 is-array-1.0.1.tgz    left-pad-1.1.3.tgz    mime-db-1.25.0.tgz    mime-types-2.1.13.tgz
 ```

-> In a nustshell, to enable “Offline mirror” for your project you need:
+> In a nutshell, to enable “Offline mirror” for your project you need:
 - add “yarn-offline-mirror” configuration to .yarnrc file
 - generate a new yarn.lock with “yarn install” command